LAROQUE LINEAGE

 It wasn't until the year 2022, after a lifetime of unrelenting but fruitless research, that a fortuitous discovery established the connection between Captain Peter Montfort, the Huguenot soldier who settled in Ireland, and Pierre de Laroque, Sieur de Montfort, the Huguenot noble who left France after the Revocation of the Edict of Nantes in 1695.

-from the time of their settlement in Ireland, after the Revocation of the Edict of Nantes"
+"History of The de Montfort family, for a period of 200 years from the time of their settlement in Ireland, after the Revocation of the Edict of Nantes"

-Mrs. Mary Montfort White
+Written by Mrs. Mary Montfort White

-Printed: 15th March 1893
+Printed on 15th March 1893

 "The de Montfort Family